 We are deficient in nutrients as a whole since the soil has been stripped of its nutrients and also our water supply has little to no Magnesium left in it.
 A rise of conventional agriculture, also known as, industrial agriculture coupled with our diets becoming mostly made up of processed foods which contain almost zero nutrients and absolutely no Magnesium are the culprits to this mass deficiency that is widely being deemed an epidemic.
 Yes, you read that right, an epidemic.

-Around 30% of the population in developed countries are reported have some varitation of hypomagnesimia or magnesium deficiency.
-Women especially are susceptible to these bone deficiencies as it is needed much more readily for ovary and heart health.
+Around 30% of the population in developed countries are reported to have some varitation of hypomagnesimia or magnesium deficiency.
+Women especially are susceptible to these bone deficiencies as it is needed much more readily for ovary and heart health in the female genetic make-up.

 Here are some ways you can up your magnesium levels: